 Lake Bunyonyi, Africa’poor man/s lobster Destination, besides it is one of the most beautiful Lakes in Africa with that added Culinary Surprise.

 The Liquid Tastes of Uganda – Drinks and Beverages:

-You are not going to miss out having a drink in Uganda from Bottled Water to Beer with Sodas in between and the now famous Uganda Waragi added on Top and surrounded by freshly squeezed Fruit Juices that will delight the senses.
+You are not going to miss out on having a drink in Uganda from Bottled Water to Beer with Sodas in between, and the now-famous Uganda Waragi added on Top and surrounded by freshly squeezed Fruit Juices that will delight the senses.

 Coca-Cola and Pepsi Products that you are familiar with are readily available.
 Diet Sodas will not always be there.
 Added Sodas that many are not familiar with are Stoney Tangawizi and Krest Bitter Lemon.
 The latter is perfect with a shot of Uganda Waragi Gin.

 Beer is in abundance, including Moonberg Lager, that adheres to the German Purity Laws.
 Others use various ingredients and additives.